Petitioning Process to Establish a Chapter of Beta Alpha Psi

 - Your business school must have AACSB International or EFMD/EQUIS accreditation or be in the candidacy stage for accreditation.
 (If your school is in the candidacy stage, please note that you must have received accreditation prior to the site visit.
 (See paragraph III Recognized-candidateship below)

-- You must have a sufficient number (usually ten or more) of interested and qualified accounting, finance or information systems students to demonstrate sustainability of chapter activities.
+- You must have a sufficient number (usually ten or more) of interested and qualified accounting, finance, business analytics or digital technology students to demonstrate sustainability of chapter activities.
 Furthermore, all potential members must meet the eligibility requirements stated in the International Bylaws.

-- You must have an accounting, finance or information systems faculty member who is willing and able to serve as faculty advisor.
+- You must have an accounting, finance, business analytics or digital technology faculty member who is willing and able to serve as faculty advisor.

-- You must have the support of the accounting, finance, or information systems faculty and department chairs, as well as the business school dean.
+- You must have the support of the accounting, finance, business analytics or digital technology faculty and department chairs, as well as the business school dean.
 It is strongly encouraged for all petitioning chapters to have on-going funding from the school’s administration.

 II.
 Application Process

 Petitioning Applications can be submitted online at any time during the year.